fer-osorio/NTRUencryption/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Security Considerations

-At this moment (1, july of 2025):

-- **Parameter Selection**: Use recommended parameter sets for your security requirements
-- **Key Storage**: Store private keys securely and never transmit them
-- **Random Number Generation**: This implementation uses `C++` standard library for random number generation
-- **Side-Channel Attacks**: This implementation may be vulnerable to timing attacks in hostile environments
-- **Padding process**: Paddgin process consist just in fillig with zeros.
-- **Truncated data**: If the input data exceeds the maximum size for plaint text, then the intput is truncated prior to processing

 ## References